An in-depth, step-by-step article showing you how to fill out the application and answer the most frequently asked

 - Here’s an example of an application for a Marriage Certificate:

 - Vital Statistics will mail your Marriage Certificate to the mailing address you provide when you apply for a marriage license, as shown in the image above.
-It generally takes around 3 weeks from the date you register the wedding to arrive.
+It generally takes around 3 weeks from the date you register for the wedding to arrive.

 Getting Married in Alberta

-The basic requirements are fairly similar from province to province as you’ll see as we work our way across the main provinces in Canada.
+The basic requirements are relatively similar from province to province, as you’ll see as we work our way across the main provinces in Canada.

 In Alberta, as in BC, you have to first get a marriage license before getting married and obtaining your marriage certificate.

 Step 1.
 Eligibility

-- As is the case across Canada, there are no restrictions to foreign nationals getting married in Canada.
-Specifically, there are residency or citizenship restrictions to getting married in Wild Rose country.
-(That’s a nickname for Alberta by the way)
+- As is the case across Canada, there are no restrictions on foreign nationals getting married in Canada.
+Specifically, there are no residency or citizenship restrictions to getting married in Wild Rose country.
+(That’s a nickname for Alberta, by the way)

 - The marriage license is valid (as in BC) for 3 months from the day it’s issued.
-As well, you can get married as soon as you receive your license – that is, on the very same day.
+You can also get married as soon as you receive your license – that is, on the very same day.

 - PLEASE NOTE: An Alberta Marriage License is only valid for marriages in Alberta.

-- This may seem painfully obvious, but whatever province/territory you are in, it is from that and only that provincial/territorial government that you must receive your marriage license.
+- This may seem painfully obvious, but whatever province/territory you are in, you must receive your marriage license from that and only that provincial/territorial government.

 - Why?
 Because marriage is considered a health issue and is dealt with by the vital statistics agency or its equivalent in each province/territory in Canada.
-That means you have to get married in the same province in which you obtained your marriage license.
+That means you have to get married in the same province where you obtained your marriage license.
+Your marriage certificate, however, is valid anywhere in Canada, and generally abroad as well.

-- Moral of the story?
-Please don’t show up in Radium Hot Springs, BC with an Alberta Marriage License.
+- Moral of the story is?
+Please don’t show up in Radium Hot Springs, BC, with an Alberta Marriage License.
 It won’t be accepted, even if Alberta is just across the provincial border.
 You’ve got an Alberta Marriage License?
 Get married in Alberta.